Brebiche38/IPRP/README.md

 Two versions, one for Unicast packets and one for Multicast packets, are available in their corresponding directories.

-Compilation: sh compile.sh
+Compilation: compile.sh

-Usage: bin/icd n a1 [a2 ...]
+Usage: run.sh n a1 [a2 ...]
 - n: number of interfaces for the host
 - a1, a2, ...: IP address of each interface in order